htcondor/htcondor/docs/getting-htcondor/index.rst

     admin-quick-start

-These instructions show how to install HTCondor and run all of its components on a single computer, so that you can test HTCondor and explore its features.
+These instructions show how to create a complete HTCondor installation with all of its components on a single computer, so that you can test HTCondor and explore its features.
 We recommend that new users start with the :ref:`first set of instructions <install_with_administrative_privileges>` here and then continue with the :doc:`../users-manual/quick-start-guide`;